janellesh08/eVenture-Activities-App/README.md

 ## Motivation:

-The motivation of the eVenture app was We can all agree that boredom is the worst, right?
+We can all agree that boredom is the worst, right?
 Friends coming over?
 Family in town?
 At home alone with no idea what to do with yourself?
 The problem is that when we get some of that elusive "free time", we don't really have a plan for it.
 Coming up with fun things to do at the last minute is way more difficult than one would expect.
 You have to consider so many variables when planning that it can feel like an arduous task.
 If you can relate then you've come to the right place!

 ## Features: